 Dealers will replace all four-door latches on vehicles affected by the recall.
 It is not clear, however, how quickly Ford will be able to fix the defective doors.
 Furthermore, this is not the first door-related recall Ford has issued.
 Over the past year, Ford has recalled over 1.1 million Explorer, Escape, Taurus, Police Interceptor, and Lincoln MKS models, according to Car and Driver.

 It is advisable for auto manufacturers to get ahead of a potentially dangerous issue before drivers and passengers are injured.
 Car companies can be held accountable when their parts are poorly designed or assembled.
-It is particularly important for auto companies to recall defective brakes, faulty tires, poorly-designed accelerator pedals, and dangerous airbags.
+It is particularly important for auto companies to recall defective brakes, faulty tires, and poorly-designed accelerator pedals.

 When a driver or passenger is hurt because of a mechanical malfunction or defective auto part, steps must be taken to ensure that the rights of the victim are protected.
 Negligent auto manufacturers can be held accountable for losses such as medical bills, lost wages, pain and suffering, and other related damages.